CCI-MOC/lsvd-rbd/README.md

 Later we may want to use 64 bits per block, which lets us do either a sequence number or LFUDA. (possibly a d-choices version)

 TODO: add sequencing, d-choices LRU, persist the eviction status. **add fields to superblock**

+### OH NO, OBJECT OFFSETS ARE BROKEN

+If the read cache is going to use the object map directly, it either needs access to header lengths, or offsets in the map entries need to include the object headers.
+The problem is that I'd like to keep the in-memory access to batches in the translation layer, so that current unit tests continue to work.
+Maybe it can be optional based on a runtime parameter?

+I think the best approach is:
+- if in-memory is enabled, keep `in_mem_objects` and update the objmap immediately on write; offsets will not include header length, as the header doesn't exist yet
+- otherwise just leave the extents in the batch. (write cache will have them anyway)
+- when a batch is complete, (a) coalesce writes, (b) write the object, and (c) update the map, with offsets inclusive of header length

+specific changes:

+`translate.writev`
+- add cache/nocache mode on init
+- in nocache mode, add batches to `in_mem_objects`, add extents to objmap immediately. (with 0 hdrlen)

+`translate.worker_thread`
+- coalesce writes in batch
+- update objmap, including hdrlen

+`translate.read`
+- don't add in hdrlen

 ### status